skye0402/limesurvey/README.md

 ### Deploying to Kubernetes

 1. Update the image reference in the LimeSurvey deployment YAML file to point to your Docker image.
+2. Once the pods are running, run kubectl exec -it pod_name -- bash to enter the shell of your limesurvey container
+3. Within the shell, run this command `unzip /home/* -d /app` to unzip the limesurvey.zip to the app folder
-2. Apply the Kubernetes YAML files using `kubectl`:
+4. Apply the Kubernetes YAML files using `kubectl`:

 ```bash
 kubectl apply -f deploy-limesurvey.yaml